SuperOfficeDocs/superoffice-docs/docs/en/admin/options/learn/index.md

 uid: help-en-options
 title: Options
 description: Options
+keywords: settings, options
 author: SuperOffice RnD
-date: 06.29.2022
+date: 12.10.2024
-keywords: settings, options
+version: 10
 topic: reference
 language: en
 ---

 # Options

-In the **Options** screen, you define settings that are valid for the whole system, specifically for freetext searches, time zones, number allocation, labels and reports.
+In the **Options** screen, you define settings that are valid for the whole system, specifically for freetext searches, time zones, number allocation, and labels.
 Most companies do not need to alter the default settings supplied with SuperOffice CRM.
 However, if you do need to change them, use the **Options** screen.

 ## Tabs in the Options screen